 The campground is located 1km north of the “Wilcox Creek” Campground, and 1km before the Icefields Centre (Hotel, Info Centre, etc).

 Camping (preferred): There are two campgrounds in the area.
-Most climbers use the “Columbia Icefields Campground”, which is a first come, first serve system.
+Most climbers use the “Columbia Icefields Campground”, which is a first-come, first-serve system.
 In peak summer, it can be hard to find a place if you arrive late in the day.
-It will cost around $16/day/tent site.
 The other campground nearby is “Wilcox Creek” for RVs.

 Glacier View Inn: If interested in more upscale living conditions then try this hotel.
 To book call 1 877 442-2623.
 If staying at the hotel you will need to bring your own breakfast supplies for the ascent days as the hotel restaurant will not be open early enough in the morning.

-Hostels: There are a couple of rustic hostels operated by Hostelling International within a 45 minute drive of the Icefields.
+Hostels: There are a couple of rustic hostels operated by Hostelling International within a 45-minute drive of the Icefields.
 Beauty Creek Hostel is quite a bit closer than Rampart Creek Hostel.
-They will cost you around $25/night.
 You can make reservations by calling 1 866 762 4122.

 Instructors and Group Size

-The Icefields are located approximately 180 km north of Banff on highway 93 (“Icefields Parkway”).
-During the summer months the Icefields are serviced by daily bus from Banff and Jasper (Brewster’s, 403 762 6700, 1 866 606 6700).
+The Icefields are located approximately 180 km north of Banff on Highway 93 (“Icefields Parkway”).
+During the summer months, the Icefields are serviced by a daily bus from Banff and Jasper (Brewster’s, 403 762 6700, 1 866 606 6700).
 They also provide a service to Banff/Canmore/Lake Louise from downtown Calgary.

 Accommodation and Meals

-You will need to bring a lunch and snack food with you each day.
+Meals are accommodation are not included.
+You will need to bring all the food with you.
+Each day during the instruction and climbing you will require lunch and snack food.
 Bring plenty of high-energy snacks.
 Particularly on cold days, we may not stop for long lunch breaks opting for more frequent short snack breaks instead.
-You will also need to bring plenty of liquids, especially on the peak days.
+You will also need to bring plenty of liquids, especially on peak days.